America’s Environmental College.

 Over 75% of the student body participates in more than 40 different teams, clubs, and organizations.
 Unity’s intercollegiate sports compete under the guidelines of the USCAA and the YSCC.
 Two of the most popular clubs include Woodsmen and Diversity and Equality.

-For those that like to go on their own outdoor adventures, the Outdoor Activities Center, offers free equipment rental for summer and winter activities.
+For those who like to go on their own outdoor adventures, the Outdoor Activities Center, offers free equipment rental for summer and winter activities.

 Every year, students can participate in the Dean’s Cup, a year-long competition among residence halls celebrating diversity and strong community involvement.
 Events include home-run derbies, chili cook-offs, karaoke contests, laser tag tournaments, and the final event: a Big Wheels race through campus!
 This program was recently recognized by the Maine Association of Student Affairs Practitioners as their Program of the Year.